 Marydia is a small, primarily low income residential community in unincorporated Osceola County bordered by industrial facilities.
-When the county decided to build a community center in Marydia, the plan called for Heery Design to demolish a fire and rescue station and replace it with another.
-Rather than tear it down and building something similar, Heery proposed a design that would recycle the building, transforming the plain, prefabricated structure into a center that was fun, functional and inviting.
-The design team attended community meetings, gathering feedback and discussing the design options.
+When the county decided to build a community center in Marydia, the plan called for CBRE | Heery to demolish a fire and rescue station and replace it with another.
+Rather than tear it down and build something similar, CBRE | Heery proposed a design that would recycle the building, transforming the plain, prefabricated structure into a center that was fun, functional and inviting.
+The team attended community meetings, gathering feedback and discussing the design options.
 Ultimately, the community favored the team’s concept of reusing the original property.

-The Heery design team also found other creative uses for the concrete.
+The team also found other creative uses for the concrete.
 For example, much of the hardscape, including the plaza flooring and outdoor seating, was created from four-foot-by-four-foot precast concrete pours that the manufacturer had used to make mixtures for test colors.
 It is estimated that the redeploying of surplus building materials saved 12 to 15 tons of material from scrap yards or landfills.
-Besides the basic structure itself, Heery also repurposed the station’s chain link security fence which now serves as the framework and lattice for an entranceway arbor and a canopy over the new patio.
+Besides the basic structure itself, CBRE | Heery also repurposed the station’s chain link security fence which now serves as the framework and lattice for an entrance-way arbor and a canopy over the new patio.

 The team’s adaptive reuse approach to the project yielded substantial economic, environmental, and social benefits - the three pillars of sustainability for the Marydia community.
-Key components to the design include the following: